Land of a Thousand Dances: Wilson Pickett version

 The song's best-known version was by Wilson Pickett, who recorded the song during his first set of sessions at FAME Studios in Muscle Shoals, Alabama, backed by the Muscle Shoals Rhythm Section and the Memphis Horns.
 (He had previously recorded in Memphis.)
 His recording was released as a single and appeared on his album, The Exciting Wilson Pickett.
 The single became his third Hot R&B/Hip-Hop Songs No. 1 hit and his biggest ever pop hit, peaking at No. 6.
 In 1988 a re-recorded version by Pickett was featured in a concert during the movie The Great Outdoors, while the original recording is featured at the end credits of the movie.
 In 1989, the earlier Pickett version was ranked number 152 on Dave Marsh's list of The 1001 Greatest Singles Ever Made.
 The version is later used in the 1997 movie The Full Monty.

-Pickett's version appears in a 2017 TV commercial for Hulu, the first episode of Season 3 of Sex Education, and a 2022 in American television commercial for the Samsung Galaxy.
+Pickett's version also appears in a trailer for the 2006 film Glory Road, a 2017 TV commercial for Hulu, the first episode of Season 3 of Sex Education, and a 2022 commercial for the Samsung Galaxy.

+The song appeared in Just Dance 3 as a playable track.